-The MantisX system requires their free app, which can be found at the App Store or Google Play.
+The MantisX system requires its free app, which can be found at the App Store or Google Play.
 Once downloaded to your device, press the icon to turn on the app.
 When the MantisX sensor is on, press the “Connect” button on the MantisX app to sync them together.
-Once the app is synched to the sensor, the sensor’s green LED will turn solid green instead of flashing.
+Once the app is synced to the sensor, the sensor’s green LED will turn solid green instead of flashing.

 The app will then instruct the shooter to place their firearm (with the MantisX sensor attached) on a level surface for a few seconds to calibrate.
 Calibration creates the “zero.”
 The MantisX app will then instruct the shooter to press “Start,” and the system is ready to record and analyze shooting data.